 BOMB THREAT CHECK LIST PLACE THIS CARD UNDER YOUR PHONE THERE AT LANGUAGE

-QUESTIONS TO ASK Well spoken:
+QUESTIONS TO ASK Well spoken?

 WHEN IS THE BOMB GOING TO EXPLODE?
-Incoherent:
+Incoherent?

-WHERE DID YOU PUT THE BOMB Irrational:
+WHERE DID YOU PUT THE BOMB?
+Irrational?

-WHEN DID YOU PUT IT THERE?
-Taped:
+• WHEN DID YOU PUT IT THERE?
+Taped?

-WHAT DOES THE BOMB LOOK LIKE?WHAT KIND OF BOMB IS IT?
-Message read by callers:
+• WHAT DOES THE BOMB LOOK LIKE?
+Message read by callers?

 WHAT KIND OF BOMB IS IT?
+Abusive?

-WHAT WILL MAKE THE BOMB EXPLODE?
-Abusive:
+• WHAT WILL MAKE THE BOMB EXPLODE?
+Other

 DID YOU PLACE THE BOMB?
-Other:

-WHAT IS YOUR NAME?
 BACKGROUND NOISES

+• WHAT IS YOUR NAME?
+Street noises?

-WHERE ARE YOU?
-Street noises:
+• WHERE ARE YOU?
+House noises?

 WHAT IS YOUR ADDRESS?
-House noises:

-Aircraft:

-Voices:
+Aircraft?

+Voices?

-EXACT WORDS Music:
+EXACT WORDS Music?

-DOACT WORDS Machinery:
+Machinery?

-Local Call:
+Local Call?

-Long Distance:
+Long Distance?

-Other:
+Other

 OTHER

 Duration of call:

 Number called:

+Other details?

 RECIPIENT

 ACTION Name Print:

 Report call immediately to: Telephone Number:

 Phone Number: Signature:

 CALLERS VOICE

-Accent (specify):
+Accent (specify)

-Any impediment (specify)"
+Any impediment (specify)

 Voice (loud, soft, etc)

 Speech (fast, slow, etc)

-Diction (Clear, muffed) Manner (calm, emotional, etc)
+Diction (Clear, muffed)

+Manner (calm, emotional, etc)

 Did you recognise the voice?

-If so who do you think it was?
+If so, who do you think it was?

-Was the caller familiar with the area?
+Was the caller familiar with the

-vvas trie Caller Tarrilliai vvitir trie area:
+area?

-REMEMBER KEEP CALM - DON'T HANG UP
+REMEMBER KEEP CALM

+- AND DON'T HANG UP